-In Oklahoma City, the Oklahoma History Center’s Native American exhibits serve as a bridge between the past and the present, with artifacts, tribal music and oral histories from the 39 Indian tribes headquartered in Oklahoma.
+In Oklahoma City, the Oklahoma History Center’s Native American exhibits serve as a bridge between the past and the present, with artifacts, tribal music and oral histories from many of the 67 tribes that have called Oklahoma home.

 As the only prehistoric Native American archaeological site in Oklahoma open to the public, and with its 12 mounds, Spiro Mounds Archaeological Center near Spiro is among the nation’s most significant archaeological sites.
 Located in the far eastern edge of the state, this Native American treasure highlights the archeological remains of a flourishing, sophisticated center of civilization that existed prior to the arrival of Europeans.

-Other American Indian cultural sites to consider visiting in Oklahoma include the Citizen Potawatomi Nation Cultural Heritage Center in Shawnee; the Southern Plains Indian Museum in Anadarko; the Five Civilized Tribes and Ataloa Lodge museums in Muskogee; and the Museum of the Great Plains and the Comanche National Museum and Cultural Center, both in Lawton.
+Other American Indian cultural sites to consider visiting in Oklahoma include the Citizen Potawatomi Nation Cultural Heritage Center in Shawnee; the Ataloa Lodge Museum in Muskogee; the Southern Plains Indian Museum in Anadarko; the Five Civilized Tribes museum in Muskogee; and the Museum of the Great Plains and the Comanche National Museum and Cultural Center, both in Lawton.
 There's more vibrant American Indian culture to discover in Oklahoma including attractions, powwows, living history events, Native American craft shopping experiences.